Most one-year Bible reading plans usually require you to read 3-4 Chapters everyday without missing a single day.

-This Bible reading plan really works and, best of all, you can start using it right now.
+This plan really works and, best of all, you can start using it right now.

-My wife and I used to read the Bible together, every day; now we have three kids.
+My wife and I used to read the Bible together, every day; now we have four kids.

 Eventually they dissolved altogether – the reading sessions, not the kids.